 - Selenium 200 mcg is necessary to balance iodine, and also helps with progesterone production.

-- Vitamin E 200 iu is shown to reduces PMS, menstrual migraines, and breast pain.
+- Vitamin E 200 iu is shown to reduce PMS, menstrual migraines, and breast pain.

 Essential fatty acids

 Inflammation makes PMS worse.
-During your period, your uterus is naturally “inflamed” as it produces inflammatory molecules called prostaglandin 2 (PG2), plus your uterus produces histamine, which is also inflammatory.
+During your period, your uterus is naturally “inflamed” as it produces inflammatory molecules called prostaglandin 2 (PG2) in order to expel your lining tissue and blood.
+Plus your uterus produces histamine, which is also inflammatory.

 If histamine is a problem, you’re likely to know it because you’ll either have histamine symptoms (rashes, hives, wheezing, hayfever) or you’ll react to food high in histamine (there are many, but wine, fermented foods, avocados, and bone broth are examples).
-For histamine, the best nutrient interventions are liposomal vitamin C and quercetin/bromelain, between meals.
+For histamine, the best nutrient intervention is quercetin between meals.

-Prefer not to supplement?
-Use the test-not-guess approach and measure these nutrients through blood and/or urine tests.
+Prefer not to take all these supplements?
+Use the test-not-guess approach and measure these nutrients through labs!
 Then replenish only what is low, through foods or added supplements.
+This is what we do in functional medicine.

 If nutrient replenishment doesn’t take care of your PMS, check out the 7 Root Causes of PMS.